BrockDSL/DSI2021_Annotation_Stream/README.md

 3. Method 1: Annotation and the public web ([link](03_method_1.md))
 4. Method 2: Annotation on Sakai ([link](04_method_2.md))

+Additional Material
+- Sources for Textual Analysis in the Humanities & Social Sciences ([PDF](sources.pdf))

 **This tutorial is brought to you by the Brock University Digital Scholarship Lab.
 For more information on the DSL check out our website at [www.brocku.ca/library/dsl/](https://brocku.ca/library/dsl/) or you can e-mail us at dsl@brocku.ca.**

 You can also find us on: